The OxWell Student Survey on Mental Health and Wellbeing - Information for Parents

 What are we trying to find out?

 Adolescence is a critical period for mental health and brain development.
 By asking school pupils to tell us how they experience school life and health-related issues, we hope to better understand what is happening to the mental health of young people, and to inform schools, the local council and their partners, how to provide pupils with the best support and guidance to keep them safe and happy.
-We also aim to gain insight into how adolescents view surveys like this, as part of a larger project called ‘Pathfinder’.
+We also aim to gain insight into how adolescents view surveys like this, and how the school lockdown in 2020 impacted their wellbeing.
 More information about this study and the larger project can be obtained on the research team’s webpage (listed above), or by contacting the research team at: Pathfinder@psych.ox.ac.uk.

 Why has my child been invited to take part?

 We are inviting your child to take part because they are aged 8 years or older, currently in school year 4-13, and attending one of the participating schools or FE Colleges in Oxfordshire or one of the other participating counties in Southern England.
 We are inviting up to 120,000 young people to take part.

 Does my child have to take part?

 No. You can ask questions about the study before deciding whether or not to allow your child to participate, and you can change your mind without giving a reason.
-If you do not want your child to take part in the research, you can notify your child’s school.
-Please be aware that once your child has completed the survey, we will not be able to identify them to exclude their data.
+If you do not want your child to take part in the research, you can notify your child’s school in the days before they give survey login details to pupils.